tardate/LittleArduinoProjects/Electronics101/LCResonator/README.md

 * if C1 too high (over 150pF), can't sustain oscillation
 * R2 sweet spot is around 2.2kΩ

-I've only done these tests on a breadboard; I'll have to try on a protoboard or PCB to see if it helps sustain oscillation and in particular measure inductors below 10µH (read on for the results; they are fab..)
+I hoped that a protoboard or PCB build would helps sustain oscillation and in particular measure inductors below 10µH.
+Which turns out to be true .. read on for the results - they are good!

 Sample trace measuring a 100µH choke with J201, R2=2.2kΩ, and C1=50pF: